 Fusion is the union of two embryologically separate developing teeth.
 Gemination is the incomplete division of a single tooth bud.
 Fusion presents clinically as a large bifid crown (with a vertical crease).
 The geminated crown is smaller but also presents with a vertical crease.
 Clinically, fusion and germination are usually distinguished by counting the number of teeth in the arch.
-If there is a deficiency in the normal complement, including the bifid crown, the condition is usually fusion.
+A deficiency in the normal complement, including the bifid crown, is usually fusion.
 Typically, fused teeth have two pulp chambers and two canals evident on a dental x-ray.
 A geminated tooth typically has one pulp chamber and canal.